magento/devdocs/guides/v2.3/graphql/mutations/remove-store-credit.md

 ee_only: true
 ---

 The `removeStoreCreditFromCart` mutation removes store credit previously applied to the specified cart with the [`applyStoreCreditToCart`]({{page.baseurl}}/graphql/mutations/apply-store-credit.html) mutation.
-Magento restores the customer's available store credit to its original amount and recalculates the totals.
+Magento restores the customer's available store credit to its original amount and recalculates all cart totals.

 ## Syntax